brson/ctrs/README.md

 ## Licensing

 Any OSI-approved license accepted.
 Non-free licenses also welcome, but in another repo.

+The way this is tracked currently is in a LICENSE file in each directory of code that didn't originate from The Rust Project itself, along with an ORIGIN file indicating where it came from.

 ## Scripts